alvarocavalcanti/game-ideas-depot/ABDUCTION_ACADEMY.md

 ## Key Thought

-Well, the inspiration for this was Pixar's [Lifted](https://en.wikipedia.org/wiki/Lifted_(2006_film)), an animated short, in which a visibly inapt alien tries to abduct a sleeping human under.
+Well, the inspiration for this was Pixar's [Lifted](https://en.wikipedia.org/wiki/Lifted_(2006_film)), an animated short, in which a visibly inapt alien tries to abduct a sleeping human.

 (It's a great short, go watch it now!)